Cahokia, the unknown pre-Columbian capital hidden in the state of Illinois

 A green pyramid.

 Who visits this archaeological site today will not find ruins but green meadows and several hills, including one in the shape of a pyramid with a plain on top that stands out from the terrain.
-Apart from the singularity of the terrain, nothing would make us think that the place housed what could be the largest pre-Columbian city north of the Rio Grande.
+Apart from the singularity of the terrain, nothing would make us think that the place housed what might be the largest pre-Columbian city north of the Rio Grande.

 An untold story.